stevenaw/vs-utils/README.md

 #### Deep Parse
 `deepParse` - Specifying `true` will also read and parse all dependencies.
 Defaults to `false`.

-Example: A solution is dependent on its projects, while a project is dependent on its pacakges.
+Example: A solution is dependent on its projects, while a project is dependent on its packages.